Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/nodes/types/input/extendend_material.rst

 Alpha
    Transparency of the material by setting all pixels in the alpha channel to the given value.
 Translucency
-   Amount of diffuse shading on the back side
+   Amount of diffuse shading on the back side.

 Properties
 ==========